blockchainsllc/usn-mvp/README.md

-# Slock app user validation program
+# Slock.App user validation program
 Welcome to our program, it is a pleasure to see you here.

 We work to enable new sharing experiences and provide you with a glimpse of how blockchain technology can power new ideas.

 Because the app is still in the alpha stage, some things might still be puzzling or seem unpolished.
 We would love to get your feedback on your experiences.
-Reach us via slack, email or just create an issue here on our Github.
+Reach us via slack or just create an issue here on our Github.

-## Universal Sharing Network
+## Slock.it - the Smart Sharing Network
-In the rise of mobile and tablet controlled objects like smart houses and drones, it sounds sensible to create a platform in which people can profit from the shared access to those assets.
+In the rise of mobile and tablet controlled objects like smart houses and drones, it sounds sensible to create a smart platform in which people can profit from the shared access to those assets.
+That is Slock.it

-The USN is a mechanism that represents IoT devices as physical assets, with a set of smart contracts.
-The Slock app onboard it and brings this potential to the public, allowing users to rent or share anything that can be locked or controlled via mobile phones.
+The Slock.it mechanism represents IoT devices as physical assetsm with a set of smart contracts.
+The Slock.App onboards it and brings this potential to the public.
+It allows providers and users to rent or share anything that can be locked or controlled via mobile phones.

-It is universal as it is public - anyone can share assets and extend its functionalities.
+Slock.it is universal as it is public - anyone can share assets and extend its functionalities.
 Jump into the [Github repository](https://github.com/Trusted-IoT-Alliance/usn) for more detailed information.

-## Slock Pi
+## Slock.Pi
 Decentralization is one of most fundamental changes that internet technologies are facing at the moment.
 It minimizes the impact of cyber attacks and engages the users in making important decisions as a democratic principle.

-By mixing the comfort of home automation platforms, the low cost of the raspberry pi and the decentralization of blockchain the Slock Pi delivers a cutting-edge bridge to the IoT.
+By mixing the comfort of home automation platforms, the low cost of the raspberry pi and, the decentralization of blockchain, the Slock.Pi delivers a cutting-edge bridge to the IoT.

 Get some hands-on by following our [Slock Pi guide](https://github.com/slockit/usn-mvp/wiki).